calipho-sib/sparql-playground/README.md

 * Default scenario comes with less than 100 triplets and does not require any domain knowledge (persons and their pets)

-* neXtProt sample in the nextprot folder (run the start-nextprot script)
+* neXtProt helps you understand the neXtProt rdf model (run the start-nextprot script)

 ##Create your own RDF scenario (no programming skills are required)